thpliakis/mypromt/README.md

 # myshell

-myshell is a simple prompt which is the assignment/project for my university class Operating System.
-It has 2 modes interactive and batch.In interactive mode it works like a simple prompt, waiting and executing commands by the user.In batch mode it reads a file with commands and executes them.It has rediractions and pipe implemented.
+Myshell is a simple prompt which is the assignment/project for my university class Operating System.
+It has 2 modes, interactive and batch.
+In interactive mode it works like a simple prompt, waiting and executing commands by the user.In batch mode it reads a file with commands and executes them.
+It has rediractions and pipe implemented.

 ## Getting Started